gudnuf/cashu-address/README.md

 # Cashu Address

-This is a concept demo based on bitcoin's silent payments ([BIP-352](https://en.bitcoin.it/wiki/BIP_0352)) for silent nuts where a sender (Alice) can natively send payments to Bob with just his mint url and public keys.
+This is a concept demo based on Bitcoin's silent payments ([BIP-352](https://en.bitcoin.it/wiki/BIP_0352)) for silent nuts where a sender (Alice) can natively send payments to Bob with just his mint url and public keys.

 > [!WARNING]
 > Still a work in progess and the crypto has not been verified.